Last updated on 2026-03-27

 Program structure

-The Project Management – Information Technology program is structured to provide a comprehensive learning experience over a duration of 2 semesters (8 months).
-The program is delivered in a hybrid format, combining both online and in-person learning, which allows for flexibility in how students engage with the coursework.
-Key features of the program structure include:
+The Project Management – Information Technology program is structured over a duration of 2 semesters (8 months).
+It offers both full-time and part-time study options, making it flexible for students with varying schedules.
+Key features of the program include:

 Featured Experiences

-The Project Management – Information Technology program offers several unique experiences that enhance the learning journey for students:
+The Project Management – Information Technology program includes several unique features that enhance the learning experience:

-• Career Workshops: In-class career workshops and one-on-one coaching are provided to assist students in preparing for their work term and future careers.
+- In-class career workshops and one-on-one coaching to prepare for the work term.

 Career Options

-Graduates of the Project Management – Information Technology program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Project Management – Information Technology program can pursue a variety of career paths in Canada, including:

-• System Analyst: Responsible for analyzing and improving IT systems to enhance efficiency and effectiveness.
+- System Analyst: Analyze and improve IT systems to enhance business efficiency.

-• Network Administrator: Manages and maintains computer networks, ensuring optimal performance and security.
+- Network Administrator: Manage and maintain computer networks, ensuring optimal performance and security.

-• Project Leader: Guides project initiatives, coordinating resources and timelines to achieve project goals.
+- Project Leader: Lead specific projects, coordinating resources and timelines to achieve project goals.

-• Project Manager: Plans, executes, and closes projects, managing budgets, timelines, and stakeholder communication.
+- Project Manager: Plan, execute, and close projects, managing budgets, timelines, and stakeholder communication.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.